Mellunmäki metro station

 Mellunmäki metro station (Mellunmäen metroasema, Mellungsbackas metrostation) is the ground-level terminus station on the M2 line of the Helsinki Metro.
 It serves the district of Mellunmäki in East Helsinki.

 The station was opened on 1 September 1989 and was designed by architect bureau Toivo Karhunen Oy.
 It is located 1.6 kilometres east of Kontula.

 The Mellunmäki metro station is the northernmost metro station in the world.
+(As a city, Espoo extends somewhat more to the north than Helsinki, but the metro stations in Espoo are more to the south.)